ENAndrew/Simple_Windows_Batch_File/README.md

 Update 04/26/16:

-If you need to ensure that one command finishes executing prior to others running add the /wait For instance, I need webpack to finish it's operation prior to running other things, so:
+If you need to ensure that one command finishes executing prior to others running add /wait.
+For instance, I need webpack to finish its operation prior to running other things, so:

 ```
 cd "C:\Users\Erica\Desktop\AfterHoursProjects\react-blog"